"Real knowledge is to know the extent of one's ignorance."

 Recovery processes are time-consuming.
 It requires investigation, adaptation, a healthy diet, lifestyle, physical activity, detoxification, and personal-spiritual empowerment.
 Without leisure, it is not possible to recover from chronic diseases.

-• Even if it seems to you that you are just quitting!
-The mind needs relaxation.
-Idleness is not a negative trait when it comes to the correct dose.
+- Even if it seems that you are just quitting, the mind needs relaxation.
+Idleness is not a negative trait when taken in the correct dose.

-• Physical and moral help and support from the spouse, family, and friends, especially in the early stages of change, are critical to success.
+- Physical and moral help and support from the spouse, family, and friends are critical to success, especially in the early stages of change.

 The mobile phone is the enemy of healthy living in the 21st century!
 We must all learn to curb its use to the bare minimum necessary.
 The use of social networks is meant to stimulate us to respond repeatedly.